abhishekghoshh/ds-algo-cp-problems/docs/binarytree/LowestCommonAncestorOfBinaryTree.md

 		TNode node = lca2(root, p, q);
 		System.out.println(node.data);
 	}

+	// it is straightforward to visualize if both nodes are in child nodes of some node.
+	// like p <- left <- left <- [node] -> right -> q,
+	// but it is hard to visualize for the arrangement like
+	// p -> right -> q
+	// in that time p will be the answer,
+	// so the recursion will stop once it finds the p node.
+	// which eventually will be our answer
+	// TODO visualize it another time
 	public static TNode lca2(TNode root, TNode p, TNode q) {
 		// unlike another traversal,
 		// it will go to the bottom till one of the nodes is found